 Before: Stuck in the 50s

-This century-old house had impressive bones.
-The only problem was that the bathroom did not honor the home's distinctive style.Continue to 20 of 20 below.
+This century-old house had an impressive vintage style.
+Unfortunately, the bathroom did not match the home's distinctive style.Continue to 20 of 22 below.

 The owner brought in Morris Black Designs, a Pennsylvania design firm.
 They completely redid the bathroom and added a frameless glass wall shower with multiple showerheads.
 The natural stone shower wall is a nod to the house's 100-year-old past and its extensive stonework.Continue to 21 of 22 below.